Doug Willis: Marriage and affair

-In his fictional backstory, Doug accepted a dare to travel naked across town in a tax driven by Pam Beresford (Sue Jones).
+In his fictional backstory, Doug accepted a dare to travel naked across town in a taxi driven by Pam Beresford (Sue Jones).
 The couple soon married and had four children; Adam, Gaby, Brad and Cody.
 When Pam wanted to return to work, Doug was "appalled" as he liked the idea of providing for her and wondered who would provide him with his meals.
 Pam and Doug's seemingly solid marriage runs into trouble when they begin neglecting one another due to work.
 Doug devotes his time to his construction business, while Pam's job as a district nurse gives her increasing independence.
 Jones said she was not surprised that Pam and Doug were having problems.
-When Pam begins nursing Jim Robinson (Alan Dale) through his heart problems, she develops an attraction to him.
+When Pam begins nursing Jim Robinson (Alan Dale) through his heart problems, she develops an attraction to him and is on the verge of having an affair.
 Meanwhile, Doug attracts the unwelcome attentions of the lonely and "dogged" Jill Weir (Lyn Semler), who is dealing with the death of her son, Ross (Che Broadbent).
-Doug's feelings of "vulnerability" make him an easy target for Jill, who sees him as the perfect partner and is determined to get him.
+With Doug suspecting that something is "brewing" between his wife and Jim, the resentment leads him to Jill.
+His feelings of "vulnerability" make him an easy target for her, as she sees him as the perfect partner and is determined to get him.